Dyussembekov/Dyussembekov/README.md

 ### Hi there 👋

 My name is Nurlan.
 I create small projects for a great portfolio.
-I want to get a job in an IT company where I can open up, gain knowledge and gain experience.
+I wanna get a job in an IT company where I can open up, gain knowledge and gain experience.
+Any task will be for as the goal of life and I will persistently go towards it.

 <!--
 **Dyussembekov/Dyussembekov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.